Moebius: Empire Rising

-Moebius: Empire Rising is a graphic adventure video game developed by Pinkerton Road Studio and published by Phoenix Online Publishing for Microsoft Windows, OS X and Linux.
+Moebius: Empire Rising is a graphic adventure video game developed by Pinkerton Road Studio and Phoenix Online Studios, and published by Phoenix Online Publishing.
+It is for Microsoft Windows, OS X and Linux.

-Synopsis

-According to the description on its Kickstarter page, the game tells the story of Malachi Rector, an antiques dealer who travels the world hunting down valuable artifacts.
-After returning from a trip to Spain he's hired by Amble Dexter, the head of a secretive government agency called FITA, "to investigate a series of events and document them in his meticulous way".
+Plot

+The game's protagonist is Malachi Rector, a globe-trotting antiques dealer.
+A secretive government agency called FITA hires him to investigate a murdered woman in Venice.
+He soon encounters David Walker, a soldier who seems to have a mysterious connection with him.
+Malachi travels the world investigating various incidents and their ties to history.

 Development

-On April 10, 2012, Pinkerton Road Studio announced their plans to have a crowd funded production of two new graphic-adventure games titled Moebius and Mystery Game X, inspired by recent Kickstarter successes such as Double Fine's recent success of using Kickstarter to fund Double Fine Adventure.
+Pinkerton Road Studio was formed by Jane Jensen and her husband Robert Holmes as a way to step back into game development as independents.
+On April 10, 2012, Pinkerton Road announced their plans to have a crowd funded production of two new graphic-adventure games titled Moebius and Mystery Game X, inspired by recent Kickstarter successes such as Double Fine's recent success of using Kickstarter to fund Double Fine Adventure.

 On May 7, 2012, Pinkerton Road Studio reached its Kickstarter goal of $300,000.
-Jane Jensen's Kickstarter campaign ended on May 19, accumulating over $435,000 from backers.
+Jane Jensen's Kickstarter campaign ended on May 19, accumulating around $435,000 from backers (less fees).
+The game was ultimately programmed by Phoenix Online Studios.

 Reception

 Moebius: Empire Rising received mixed reviews from critics.
-It received an average score of 60.00% on GameRankings and a weighted score of 54/100 on Metacritic.
+Critical aggregator GameRankings calculated an average score of 60%, while Metacritic calculated a weighted score of 54/100.

+How well the game sold is not known precisely.
+In 2016, Jane Jensen announced that Pinkerton had no games currently under development and the website was closing.
+She wrote that Moebius and Gabriel Knight: 20th Anniversary Edition had not sold well enough to justify continued development.
+Robert Holmes said in a 2023 interview that he and Jensen had ultimately invested a lot of their own money to get their initial two projects to completion, but concluded that their existing model was not financially viable.